luiz70/virtual_guardian/plugins/cordova-sqlite-storage/README.md

 - Create your Windows "Universal" (8.1) project using [litehelpers / cordova-windows-nufix](https://github.com/litehelpers/cordova-windows-nufix):
   - `path.to.cordova-windows-nufix/bin/create.bat your_app_path your.app.id YourAppName`
 - `cd your_app_path` and install plugin using `plugman`:
-  - `plugman install --platform windows --project . --plugin https://github.com/litehelpers/cordova-sqlite-common`
+  - `plugman install --platform windows --project . --plugin cordova-sqlite-storage`
 - Put your sql program in your project `www` (don't forget to reference it from `www\index.html` and wait for `deviceready` event)

 Then your project in `CordovaApp.sln` should work with "Mixed Platforms" on both Windows 8.1 and Windows Phone 8.1.